jonathanchiu/nu-laundry-cli/README.md

 # NU Laundry CLI
 ### Intro
 Why use laundryview.com when you can use a CLI?
 Check the statuses of all laundry machines in any dorm you wish!
-You can even set a custom timer for *your* laundry!
+You can even set a custom timer for your laundry!

-A CLI for the laundry system at Northeastern University, which as a result, is also a potential CLI for laundryview.com (since Northeastern utilizes that) and other universities though this has <b>NOT</b> been tested whatsoever.
+A CLI for the laundry system at Northeastern University, which as a result, is also a potential CLI for laundryview.com (and as a result, other universities though this has <b>NOT</b> been tested whatsoever).

 ### Setup
 I recommend setting up an alias in your .bash_profile, .zshrc, etc for this like so